edgedb/edgedb/docs/intro/quickstart.rst

 4. Run a migration
 ==================

-Generate a migration file with ``edgedb migration create``.
+Generate a migration file with :gelcmd:`migration create`.
 This command gathers up our ``*.esdl`` files and sends them to the database.
 The *database itself* parses these files, compares them against its current schema, and generates a migration plan!
 Then the database sends this plan back to the CLI,